Manresa Jesuit Retreat House, Bloomfield Hills, Michigan

 celebrating their 50th anniversary

 Wheeling Jesuit University (then Wheeling College) was founded in partnership between the Catholic Diocese of Wheeling-Charleston and the Society of Jesus of the Maryland Province in 1954.
 Wheeling Jesuit, the youngest of the nation's 28 Jesuit institutions, incorporated on Sept.
-25, 1954, and, staffed by 12 Jesuits and four lay professors, opened its doors to the first class on Sept.
+25, 1954, and, staffed by 12 Jesuits and four lay professors, opened its doors to its first class on Sept.
 26, 1955.
 It is the only Catholic institution of higher learning in West Virginia.
-More

 College of the Holy Cross, Worchester, Massachusetts